PechPavlo/calendar/README.md

 I've used only pure Javascript, SCSS preprocessor,  Webpack, and EsLint with  Airbnb config.

 For saving user's scheduler settings used LocalStorage.

+#### Homework 1 feature requirements

+* Each team member should belong either to User class or Admin class.;
+* When user opens an application he/she has to authorize himself using the select modal (like in the example mockup);
+* If authorized user is Admin he is able to create and update events(if Drag and Drop was implemented in your test task);
+* If authorized user is User he/she is not able to create/update events.
+This means that 'Create Event' button should be hidden for those users.